openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     Status: Available in 1.1 and supports upgrading of Jiva Volumes, cStor Volumes and cStor pools from 1.0 to 1.1

-(c) A custom resource called `UpgradeTask` will be defined with the
-    details of the object being upgraded, and will in turn be updated with the status of the upgrade by the upgrade-container.
+3. A custom resource called `UpgradeTask` will be defined with the details of the object being upgraded, and will in turn be updated with the status of the upgrade by the upgrade-container.
 This will allow for tools to be written to capture the status of the